Obituary for Nizar Hamdoon (1944-2003)

 We talked for nearly one and a half hours.
 I learned that he had had a medical emergency in March 2003, so he traveled without family to Amman, where ten days later he received a U.S. medical visa.
 He arrived in New York and underwent a chemotherapy treatment, then planned to rejoin his family in Iraq in early June.
 On arrival in New York, he told me, he moved into the Iraqi ambassador's residence (and his own home during 1992-98) on 80th Street, invited there by the then-Iraqi ambassador to the United Nations, Muhammad ad-Duri.
 When war broke out and ad-Duri fled the country, Nizar remained, inhabiting just one room, relying on a single local hire to take care of the place.

 How could he travel to the United States when his regime was at war with the United States?
 Nizar said he was not at liberty to speak but would do so in time.
 The same applied to his experiences; I did not have a chance to ask any of the questions burning a hole in my pocket.
-But he did reply to several of my inquiries in a manner that amplifies the public remarks in the transcript that follows.
+But he did reply to several of my inquiries in a manner that amplifies the public remarks he made three weeks later to the Middle East Forum.

 How could you, I asked him, a civilized person, represent the barbaric regime of Saddam Hussein?
 He pointed to two factors: fear and loyalty.
 Fear I understood, but loyalty?
 Yes, he replied, the ethic of loyalty is very deep in Iraqi society and even obtains in a case like this.
 He tried to explain but realized at a certain point I could not understand and we left it.